asfopoo/blue_owl/README.md

 # Blue Owl AI
 ---

-#### The purpose of this application is a social media sharing website to connect people with ideas, to how-to videos they may be interested in.
-This is the front end of the project written in react and making use of the material-ui library for a cleaner look

 #### Description
 - A responsive React application (using javascript or typescript) that displays a list of cards on a page as shown below.<br/>
 - There is a fixed-width pane on the right side of the window that remains attached to the right side when the user re-sizes.
 Inside the pane, there is a formatted display of these instructions.
 And if the browser width is small, the pane will hide automatically.<br/>